Wer (film): Plot

 French police, led by Captain Klaus Pistor, question Claire Porter as she recovers in a hospital bed.
 American tourists vacationing in France, Claire’s husband Henry and son Peter were viciously mauled to death in a savage attack by an unknown beast.
 When Claire makes a claim that the shadowy figure resembled a man, the police arrest brutish local man Talan Gwynek for the murders.
 Claire later dies in the hospital from her wounds.

 Expatriate attorney Katherine Samantha Moore requests to represent Talan.
 Fellow American Eric Sarin works as her investigator.
 Kate hires English animal expert Dr. Gavin Flemyng, with whom she had a romantic relationship five years earlier, to complete the defense team.

 While interviewing Talan at the police station, a struggle breaks out with the authorities.
-Gavin is bitten by Talan while trying to shield Kate.
+Gavin is scratched by Talan while trying to shield Kate.

 Kate’s team travels to Talan’s remote house in the woods to interview his mother.
 Mrs. Gwynek tells them that she is originally from Romania.
 She claims that Talan would have been too physically weak to commit the murders because he suffers from a rare genetic condition passed down through the males in their family.
 She also makes a claim that the police are targeting Talan because the government wants to take their land for use as a nuclear waste disposal site.

 Gavin attempts to flirt with Kate, which spurs resentment from Eric.
 Gavin also begins feeling gradually more ill since suffering the scratch at the police station.

 The defense team comes to believe that Talan may suffer from porphyria.
 While undergoing medical examinations in police custody, a stress test involving a strobe light causes Talan to react violently.
 Using apparent superhuman strength, Talan kills almost everyone in the room and escapes the building.